-Jennifer M. Walske is an adjunct assistant professor and interim faculty director of Impact@Anderson.
+Jennifer M. Walske is an adjunct assistant professor.
 Her published research focuses on emergent firms with an emphasis on how human capital, social capital and strategy aids new firm success.

 She has received numerous research and teaching awards, including the best paper award from NYU Stern’s Social Entrepreneurship Conference and the Cheit Award for Teaching Excellence at UC Berkeley-Haas, as well as outstanding faculty and research awards at the University of San Francisco.
 Prior to her career in academia, Walske was a nationally ranked software analyst by Institutional All-American and was a regular guest commentator on both CNN and CNBC.
 She also spent 10 years in Silicon Valley, where she held various marketing and product marketing positions within the software industry, prior to investment banking.